 Just as a core belief drives an individual entrepreneur forward, cementing their aspirations and actions together, so too does a vision statement embody the long-term future goals of a business.

-Therefore, it's important to know how to create one.
+Therefore, it's important to know how to create this important tenet.
 A good vision statement should be concise, unique, memorable and relatable, utilising composition, imagery and vocabulary.

 If you're unsure where to start, then you're in the right place; we've compiled an easy-to-follow, six-step guide to take you through the process.
 So, if you want to concoct something compelling and engaging, read on: this is how to write a vision statement.